access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 ## Support Information

-For assistance with this task or with using the ticket system please open an *ACCESS Integration and Operation Support Request* using the instructions on [*this page*](https://operations.access-ci.org/help).
-In the new ticket form pick the “*ACCESS Operational Support Issues*” value of “*ACCESS-wide: Ticket System - ACCESS-related Ticketing Systems*“.
+For assistance with this task or with using the ticket system:

+1. Open an *ACCESS Integration and Operation Support Request* using the instructions on [*this page*](https://operations.access-ci.org/help)

+2. In the new ticket form select the “*ACCESS Operational Support Issues*” type “*ACCESS-wide: Ticket System - ACCESS-related Ticketing Systems*“

 ## Detailed Instructions